openstack/governance/goals/selected/consistent-and-secure-rbac.rst

 Phase 1
 =======

-Implement support for system-admin, project-admin, project-manager, project-member, and project-reader personas.
+Implement support for system-admin, project-admin, project-member, and project-reader personas.

 The project-member and project-reader changes are relatively trivial.
 The majority of the work in this phase is focused on breaking administrative functionality into the project-admin and system-admin personas.
-Any APIs we can expose to privileged end-users safely should be updated to use the project-manager personas.

 Re-evaluate project-specific API policies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^